 Godt Nytår!
 That’s Danish for Happy New Year!
-And dang it, Danes celebrate the turning of the calendar like nowhere I’ve ever seen.
+And dang it, Danes celebrate the turning of the calendar like nowhere I’ve ever been.
 And I’ve seen New Year’s Eve in a few places around the planet.
+(Sydney you were pretty good too.)
 But here, in Denmark, it’s difficult to describe.
 It’s different and delightful and downright LOUD.
-These normally rule-following, structured and peaceful peeps throw a no-holds-barred kind of colorful chaotic cacophony of a welcome to the brand new baby new year.
-If you’ve been here on December 31st, you know.
-If you’re Danish, you know.
-This year we celebrated our fourth New Year’s Eve in Denmark.
-And by now, I think we know!
-Any and all future end of year celebrations will pale in comparison to Copenhagen’s.
-Come see why and how to usher in the new year like a Dane.
-This is a little louder than your average hygge.
-But if fireworks are your thing, I reckon you’ll be happy.
+These normally rule-following, structured and peaceful peeps throw a no-holds-barred kind of colorful chaotic cacophony to welcome the brand new baby new year.
+Continue reading “Copenhagen has the Best New Year’s Eve in the World”→

 Påske is Easter in Danish.
 And traditions for Easter in Denmark, are less defined than other holidays like Christmas.
 Don’t mess with Christmas.
 In December, there are a specific set of rituals, recipes and rules to follow.
 But less so for Easter.

 Easter in Denmark is more about the season than the reason.
 Danes are more traditional than traditionally religious.
 Easter and spring bring a celebration of flowers and longer days.
 Everywhere you can buy påskeliljer.
 Daffodils to brighten up your home.
 And while some may celebrate with outings to church, many take advantage of the first set of state-sanctioned holidays and get out of town.
 Almost all businesses are closed from Thursday through Easter Monday, giving people five days to travel.